matteo14c/HaploCoV/docs/source/genomic.rst

 | 3. **Genomic variants with increased prevalence.** Genomic variants showing an increase in their prevalence of a 1.5 fold or greater in at least one country, at different months, and starting from January 2020.
 These files are stored under the folder: **HighFreq.**  These files are meant to facilitate the identification and flagging of novel variants of SARS-CoV-2 that are increasing in prevalence.
 |

-*Defining genomic variants* files in HaploCoV
+*Designations files* in HaploCoV
 =============================================

 In HaploCoV viral lineages/variants are defined by considering the complete collection of genomic variants that are observed in at least 50%+1 of the genomes assigned by a designation.
-The main repository in github includes a file: *linDefMut* that provides the complete list of genomic variants that define lineages of SARS-CoV-2 according to the Pango nomenclature.
+The main repository in github includes *linDefMut* a file that provides the complete list of genomic variants that define lineages of SARS-CoV-2 according to the Pango nomenclature.
+In HaploCoV we refer to this type of file as: *designations files*.
-In this file each lineage is reported in a single line, followed by the complete list of defining genomic variants.
+In a *designation file* each lineage is reported in a single line, followed by the complete list of defining genomic variants.
 Genomic variants are indicated according to the convention described above.
 To provide and example: